9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Ways to Experience Taiwanese Indigenous Culture

-Taste Aboriginal Food
+Taste Indigenous Food

 An elderly aboriginal couple behind a food stall, posing for the camera, with bamboo tubes of sticky rice on the table, and large menu of items listed in Mandarin

-Aboriginal food stall in Hsinchu
+Indigenous food stall in Hsinchu

 It is said that food is a gateway to people’s culture, so experience Taiwanese indigenous culture by tasting their food!